ashridh/ashridh/README.md

 - ⚡ Fun fact: ...
 -->

-Head over to [ayush-1506.github.io](https://ayush-1506.github.io) to know more.
+Head over to [ayush-1506.github.io](https://ashridh.github.io) to know more.
-I usually go by the usernames `ayushridhar` and `ayush-1506` on the internet.
+I usually go by the usernames `ayushridhar` and `ashridh` on the internet.

 To get in touch, please drop me an email at `[first_name].[last_name]1506@gmail.com`.